 - 1. Close all drain valves. - 2.
 For antifreeze usages follow manufacturer's instructions found on label of container. - 3.
 Open all water faucets. - 4.
+Your unit has a winterization kit installed near the water pump, open valve to the winterizing position and remove plug.

-Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines. - 5.
-Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 6.
-Open all water faucets. - Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+- Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
-Work hand shower spray while holding down in tub. - 8.
-Shut off the pump and close all faucets. - 9.
+Work hand shower spray while holding down in tub. - 6.
+Shut off the pump and close all faucets. - 7.
 Turn valve on winterization kit back into normal use position and reinstall hose plug.